-Hyperledger allows organizations to create solid, industry-specific applications, platforms and hardware systems to support their individual business transactions by offering enterprise-grade, open source distributed ledger frameworks and code bases.
-The latest general members to join the community are Bitfury, Blockforce, Cargill, The Elamachain Foundation, FNZ, Mindtree, Splunk, Truffle Blockchain Group, Inc. and Unbound Tech.
+Hyperledger allows organizations to create solid, industry-specific applications, platforms and hardware systems to support their individual business transactions by offering enterprise-grade, open source distributed ledger frameworks, libraries and tools.
+General members joining the community are Adoriasoft, Cognizant, inwinSTACK and Symbridge.

 Hyperledger supports an open community that values the contributions and participation from various entities.
 As such, pre-approved non-profits, open source projects and government entities can join Hyperledger at no cost as associate members.
-Associate members joining this month include University of Nicosia and The United Nations International Computing Centre (UNICC).
+Associate members joining this month include Substra Foundation and The University of Hong Kong.

 New member quotes:

 “It is the right time for distributed ledgers to become an integral part of a variety of business IT solutions considering their well known advantages and benefits,” says Volodymyr Kostanda, CEO of Adoriasoft.
 “For us as a blockchain R&D provider, it’s crucial to join the Hyperledger and Linux Foundation communities to share ideas, contribute to the ongoing development efforts of Hyperledger technologies and support the ecosystem by bringing in our previous expertise and background in science-intensive DLT and cryptography spaces.
 Moreover, we are launching a blockchain education initiative and it is important for us to hear the community.
 We consider it as the right strategic step.”